bigcode-project/bigcodebench/ADVANCED_USAGE.md

 - `--max_as_limit`: The maximum address space limit for the execution, default to `30*1024` (30 GB), e.g. `--max_as_limit 20*1024` will evaluate the samples with at most 20 GB
 - `--max_data_limit`: The maximum data segment limit for the execution, default to `30*1024` (30 GB), e.g. `--max_data_limit 20*1024` will evaluate the samples with at most 20 GB
 - `--max_stack_limit`: The maximum stack limit for the execution, default to `10`, e.g. `--max_stack_limit 20` will evaluate the samples with at most 20 MB
+- `--selective_evaluate`: The subset of the dataset to evaluate, default to `""`.
+You can pass the index of the tasks to evaluate, e.g. `--selective_evaluate 1,2,3` will evaluate the BigCodeBench/1, BigCodeBench/2 and BigCodeBench/3
 - `--check_gt_only`: Whether to only check the ground truths, default to `False`
 - `--no_gt`: Whether to not check the ground truths, default to `False`